Shorouq-gh/pdsnd_github/README.md

 US Bikeshare Project

 ### Description
 This project analyses large datasets from a bike renting company and provides various descriptive statistics.
+The code is interactive and written in python.

 ### Files used
 3 csv files (chicago.csv, new_york_city.csv, washington.csv)